 Lope recalled meeting Eva during English class at a university in 1976, “I remembered she was very beautiful but shy.
 I liked going to class because I could see her.”
 Fast forward to the present day, they are now married for 39 years!

 Best love advice

 “Understand the words fidelity and commitment.
 Don’t get married unless you understand those words.
 Always have the eyes for each other.
 You should be each other’s standards for beautiful/ handsome.
 If your wife is short then your standard of beauty is short.
-If your husband has flat nose then your favourite face should have a flat nose.
+If your husband has flat nose then your favorite face should have a flat nose.
 This is simple but most couples do not understand this.
 They marry for so many reasons but they look to others for standards.
 That’s why they compare and ultimately, they end up unhappy because they look to others as the measuring stick for what they like.

-Being married means liking the one you promised forever everyday and understanding that he/she will not be perfect.
-If she lacks time-management then bring time-management to the relationship.
+Being married means liking the one you promised forever every day and understanding that he/she will not be perfect.
+If she lacks time management then bring time management to the relationship.
 Don’t demand it.
 You give it, freely and wholeheartedly.
 The sooner you stop thinking that your wife/ husband should be flawless/ perfect, the easier marriage will be.
 It’s not saying you can slack in the relationship.
 It’s understanding that you married a person, who deserves to be loved, forgiven, and accepted over and over.”

 What’s your favorite love story from the good ole days?
 Tell us in the comments!